ging/fiware-idm/roadmap.md

 scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

--   Data Usage Control: compatibility with the new Data Usage Control paradigm created together with the Context Management (Core) Chapter.

 -   Integration with Alastria identity, Hyperledger Indy: for supporting blockchain-based authentication mechanisms.

--   COAP compatibility: supporting this protocol as an alternative of HTTP could improve the performance of IoT devices authentication process.